ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Gateway Resource is an ordinary HTTP resource.
 A Target Resource can privilege requests that are forwarded by a given Oblivious Gateway Resource if it trusts the operator of the Oblivious Gateway Resource to only forward requests that meet the expectations of the Target Resource.
+Otherwise, the Target Resource treats requests from an Oblivious Gateway Resource no differently than any other HTTP client.

 For instance, an Oblivious Gateway Resource might -- possibly with the help of Oblivious Relay Resources -- be trusted not to forward an excessive volume of